Appdynamics/ssl-certificate-monitoring-extension/README.md

 ## Installation ##

-1. To build from the source, run "mvn clean install" and find the SslCertificateMonitor.zip file in the "target" folder.
+1. To build from the source, run "mvn clean install" and find the SslCertificateMonitor-VERSION.zip file in the "target" folder.
 2. Unzip as "SslCertificateMonitor" and copy the "SslCertificateMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`.
+3. Edit the file config.yml located at <MachineAgent_Dir>/monitors/SslCertificateMonitor
+4. Restart the Machine Agent.

 Please place the extension in the "monitors" directory of your Machine Agent installation directory.
 Do not place the extension in the "extensions" directory of your Machine Agent installation directory.

 ## Configuration ##

-###Note
+**Note**
 Please make sure to not use tab (\t) while editing yaml files.
-You may want to validate the yaml file using a yaml validator http://yamllint.com/
+You may want to validate the yaml file using a [yaml validator](https://jsonformatter.org/yaml-validator)

 1. Configure the domains by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/SslCertificateMonitor/`.